 Maintenance and Enhancements

-The final step relates to the continued evolution of the system.
-Enhancements and improvements are made over time to meet changing and evolving user needs.
-These enhancements often relate to improved performance, new functions, features or capabilities - These types of activities usually qualify.
-Examples of on-going activities that would not qualify include:
+The final step of the SDLC relates to the continued evolution of the system.
+To meet changing and evolving user needs over time, enhancements should be made that often relate to improved performance, new functions, features, or capabilities.
+Those are the types of activities that usually qualify for R&D Tax Credits.

 - Routine post-production support